Heritage Crafts

 Issues affecting the viability

-• Despite there being a good market for making and repairing these instruments at the moment, often the dealer takes a significant percentage of the cost price.
+• Market issues: Despite there being a good market for making and repairing these instruments at the moment, often the dealer takes a significant percentage of the cost price.

-• There is no formal education route to learning the craft, and none of the existing makers currently have an apprentice.
+• Training and recruitment issues: There is no formal education route to learning the craft, and any current trainees have to make their own informal arrangements to learn the craft.

 • Market issues: Brexit is making it difficult to survive as the the biggest market is in Southern Ireland.